istio/istio.io/CUSTOM_PAGES.md

-# Contributing to the Istio website
+# Custom Pages
-Here are some instructions how you can contribute to the [Istio website](https://www.istio.io).
+Here are some instructions how you can customize pages of the [Istio website](https://www.istio.io).

 ## Pages
 1. [Homepage](##homepage)